Cubelrti/sm-crypto-wasm/README.md

 ## Performance

-Compared to non-WebAssembly version of `sm-crypto-v2`, this library is slower in some cases, but it is still acceptable for most cases.
-The performance is still under development, and we will try to optimize it in the future.
+Compared to the most optimized version of `sm-crypto-v2`, this project is about 2x faster under some circumstances.
+The performance may vary on different platforms and devices.

+If you are running in some platform that don't have native BigInt support, this project provides 50x-100x faster performance than `sm-crypto-v2` using polyfill of BigInt like `biginteger.js` or `jsbn`.

 ## Background